London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 MedTech Venture Builder Collaborative Centre of Excellence

-The MedTech Venture Builder (MVB), now in its 2nd year, is a 12-month structured programme in two stages to speed-up the commercial translation of promising medical technologies into robust, investment-ready healthcare ventures.
+The LIHE MedTech Venture Builder (MVB), now in its third year, is a 12-month structured programme in two stages to speed-up the commercial and clinical translation of promising medical technologies into robust, investment-ready healthcare ventures.

-Supporting companies from across the UK, the MVB, the first of its kind, is a collaborative effort between London’s leading academic institutions, King’s College London (lead), Queen Mary University London, and City & St. George's University London.
+Supporting companies from across the UK, the MVB, the first of its kind, is a collaborative effort led by LIHE, in collaboration with leading NHS Trusts, industrial partners, prominent charities, and select impact investors.

-We provide the structures that are critical to de-risking your company, such as a regulatory plan, a clinical evidence roadmap and stakeholder mapping, extensive hands-on guidance and monthly strategic progress review, all within a fit-for-purpose Quality Management System (QMS).
+We provide the structures that are critical to de-risking your company for such investment, such as a clinical evidence roadmap and stakeholder mapping, a regulatory plan, extensive hands-on guidance and monthly strategic progress review, all while aligning with the requirements of a Quality Management System (QMS).

-This is a truly unique opportunity for very select, high-potential MedTech companies from across the UK to receive fully customised, extensive executive support from experts in commercial translation from the partner institutions.
+This is a truly unique opportunity for very select, high-potential MedTech companies from across the UK to receive fully customised, extensive executive support from experts in commercial and clinical translation from the partners.

-This is only possible with the support of a significant grant by Research England for a Collaborative Centre of Excellence (CCoE) for MedTech translation.
-The programme is further supported by our strategic partners, Cambridge Consultants.
+The MVB was created with the support of a significant grant by Research England for a Collaborative Centre of Excellence (CCoE) for MedTech translation.
+The programme is further supported by our strategic partners, Team Consulting.

 What we offer